Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ```
 - The output file (.zip) will be generated in the output directory.

-**Example 6: Stop SMB logs and network trace collection when a connectivity Event ID 30809 is logged:**
+**Example 6: Stop logs and network trace collection when a connectivity Event ID 30809 is logged:**

 - Run the following PowerShell command:
 ```powershell